Back to school: Many large districts are opening doors again

 In Chicago, efforts to open buildings have run into opposition from the Chicago Teachers Union, which argues it would not be safe.
 The union’s complaint went to a formal arbitration, which the union won.
 The district is appealing.
 Meantime, the union is suggesting it could strike if teachers are ordered back into classrooms.

 In the District of Columbia, union pressures are also at work.
-The public schools are allowing small groups of elementary school students back into classrooms, a total of about 7,000 students who are homeless, learning English as a second language, or have special education needs.
+The public schools plan to allow small groups of elementary school students back into classrooms next month, a total of about 7,000 students who are homeless, learning English as a second language, or have special education needs.
 Buildings also will be open to other students who will participate in remote school while being supervised by nonteaching staff.

 The Washington Teachers Union had laid out a set of sweeping demands to return to in-person teaching, including hazard pay and an end to teacher evaluations.
 The teachers later dropped many of those demands, but they are insisting on some authority to help determine whether buildings have met a set of negotiated safety standards.